 \subsection{Energy-Efficient Beamforming}

 The IRS configuration dynamically changes depending on the network status.
-It is very demanding for the BS to optimize the transmit power every time when the on/off status of IRS elements is updated.
-This could be addressed by accounting energy-efficiency in the beamformer design problem.
-In~\cite{irs_RL_energyEfficient_}, a self-powered IRS scenario maximizes the energy-efficiency by optimizing the transmit power and the IRS beamformer phases.
+It is very demanding for the BS to optimize the transmit power every time the on/off status of IRS elements is updated.
+This could be addressed by accounting for energy efficiency in the beamformer design problem.
+In~\cite{irs_RL_energyEfficient_}, a self-powered IRS scenario maximizes energy efficiency by optimizing the transmit power and the IRS beamformer phases.
 In this DQN-based RL approach, the BS learns the outcome of the system performance while updating the model parameters.
 Thus, the BS makes decisions to allocate the radio resources by relying on only the estimated channel information.
-The RL framework has states selected as the estimated channels from users and the energy level of the IRS.
-Meanwhile, the action vector includes the transmit power, the IRS beamformer phases and on/off status of the IRS elements.
-The learning policy is based on the reward which is selected as the energy-efficiency of the overall system.
+The dataset for the RL framework has states selected as the estimated channels from users and the energy level of the IRS.
+Meanwhile, the action vector includes the transmit power, the IRS beamformer phases, and the on/off status of the IRS elements.
+The learning policy is based on the reward which is selected as the energy efficiency of the overall system.
+In contrast to other beamforming schemes~\cite{elbir_LIS,lis_channelEst_reflectedBFDesign,irs_RL_BF_IRSonly}, the major advantage of this approach is taking into account the energy efficiency of the overall system.
 However, this work considers only IRS beamforming and ignores the same at the BS.